 Vaccination is highly encouraged because we know that these vaccines are very effective in preventing severe COVID-19 disease.
 Getting the vaccine will protect your health and help reduce the strain on the health care system.

-The most common side effects from the COVID-19 vaccines are fatigue, headache, and muscle aches.
+The most common side effects from the COVID-19 vaccines are pain and swelling at the injection site, fatigue, headache, and muscle aches.
 These side effects are most likely to occur one or two days after getting the vaccine.
 Although most people will not have significant side effects, some people may wish to schedule their vaccination to allow for a day or two of rest afterward.
 Side effects from the COVID-19 vaccine are a sign that your immune system is working well.

 Are there any side effects from getting the vaccine?